fheinz/Blinkenlights/README.md

 A LED display for pixel art animations.

-This project builds on [Matt Lai](https://github.com/matthewlai)'s LED matrix board](http://todo] to create a display for pixel art animations.
+This project builds on [Matt Lai](https://github.com/matthewlai)'s yet unpublished LED matrix control board to create a display for pixel art animations.

 Coupled with a companion webapp and corresponding back-end (which are in the works), it can be used by groups of people to share animations and create a